MCP Tools Reference¶

 Input:

-audience_id(string) — the Audience to read from.
+audience_id(string) — the Audience to load.

 Input: